gnolang/gnonative/examples/go/goclient/README.md

 # A Go client

-This example show how to implement a go client in few lines and make a request to the Gno blockchain.
+This example shows how to implement a go client in few lines and make a request to the Gno blockchain.
 It calls the render function of the Boards realm.

 ## Run the server service